Top 4 Fruit Trees That Grow Best in Texas Yards

 Hardwood cutting is the most popular method to produce new fig plants.
 If you don’t already have a tree, pick one up from your local nursery; otherwise, simply take a cutting from your own fig and root it.

-Make sure to take fig cutting at the right time, which may vary based on the dormant stage of the fig tree and your local climate.
+Make sure to take fig cuttings at the right time, which may vary based on the dormant stage of the fig tree and your local climate.
 (Here’s when to take fig cutting in Texas.)

 According to Fig Boss, you can harvest your figs from late summer to early fall (July-September), depending on variety and how well the tree is cared for.